 How common is alpha-gal syndrome?

-They say the allergy’s probably undercounted because it’s so new and relatively obscure.
+They say the allergy’s probably undercounted because it’s so new; the syndrome wasn't discovered until around 2007 by Dr. Thomas Platts-Mills, a prominent allergist and immunologist at the University of Virginia.
 In a survey of 1,500 primary care doctors, the CDC found that about half had never heard of the condition, and only 5 percent said they felt confident diagnosing it.
-And as we mentioned earlier, the reaction is so belated that patients might not even connect it to their steak dinner.
+And as we mentioned earlier, the reaction is so belated that patients might not even connect their upset stomach to their steak dinner.

 The allergy is most common in the eastern and southern U.S., where a specific variety of tick, called the lone star tick, is found.
 The pest is the best known for spreading alpha-gal syndrome, but it’s thought that others can too.
 According to the Associated Press, cases have been reported in Australia, France, Germany, Japan, and other countries where lone stars aren’t present.